Mary-xl/MarysBlog/_posts/2020-01-16-Leaf-Segmentation.md

 the opimizer from SGD to Adagrad and it successfully enables the optimizer step over the plateau.
 ![1pEHrn.png](https://s2.ax1x.com/2020/01/18/1pEHrn.png)

-**Question: However, around apoch 60 to 70, the loss stops going down again.
-What strategies should I take?
-Why previously I changed from SGD to Adagrad and it helps? <br>**

 ## 3. Result and discussion
 Based on the current model (not completed converged though), I did some evaluation: